ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 (This should be specified with content in the present section, as well as in {{sec-c-as-token-endpoint}} and {{sec-rs-update-access-rights}}).

-At the moment, this profile does not support the dynamic update of access rights for the Client like other transport profiles of ACE do.
+At the moment, this profile does not support the dynamic update of access rights for the client like other transport profiles of ACE do.

 This can be enabled by building on concepts defined in {{I-D.ietf-ace-workflow-and-params}}:

-* "Token series" - In this profile, it would be specialized as a set of consecutive Access Tokens issued by the AS for the pair (C, AUD), where C is the Client whose public authentication credential is bound to those Access Tokens, while AUD is the audience for which C requests those Access Tokens.
+* "Token series" - In this profile, it would be specialized as a set of consecutive Access Tokens issued by the AS for the pair (C, AUD), where C is the client whose public authentication credential is bound to those Access Tokens, while AUD is the audience for which C requests those Access Tokens.

 * "token_series_id" - At the time of writing, {{I-D.ietf-ace-workflow-and-params}} describes the intended direction for defining this new prospective parameter, to be used in the Access Token Request/Response exchange between C and the AS.